 The list could go on, but let us better show you how statistics look.
-We were also curious about the True Cost of an Employee in our region and we made a comparison between 12 countries: Bosnia and Herzegovina (Federation of Bosnia and Herzegovina: BA-BIH and Republic of Srpska: BA-SRP) Croatia (HR), Czech Republic (CZ), Hungary (HU), Macedonia (MK), Montenegro (ME), North Macedonia (MK), Norway (NO), Poland (PL), Romania (RO), Serbia (SR), Slovenia (SI), Slovakia (SK), Serbia (SR), Spain (ES), Turkey (TR), Ukraine (UA) and the United Kingdom (GB).
+We were also curious about the True Cost of an Employee in our region and we made a comparison between 22 countries: Bosnia and Herzegovina (Federation of Bosnia and Herzegovina: BA-BIH and Republic of Srpska: BA-SRP), Bulgaria (BG), Croatia (HR), Cyprus (CY), Czech Republic (CZ), Estonia (EE), Greece (GR), Hungary (HU), Italy (IT), Montenegro (ME), North Macedonia (MK), Norway (NO), Poland (PL), Portugal (PT), Romania (RO), Slovenia (SI), Slovakia (SK), Serbia (SR), Spain (ES), Turkey (TR), Ukraine (UA) and the United Kingdom (GB).

 Of course, for simplification purposes we calculated the costs (salary and other taxes) for the standard employment conditions.
 We started from the scenario where a company pays EUR 1000 NET salary to an employee (no meal tickets, no children, full time, excluding all the exceptional benefits) and analyzed how the social and health contributions, as well as income tax varies in all these countries.

-You may find below what these amounts are in EUR, what is the gap between employee and company taxes for each country (who owes more taxes) and what are the TOTAL costs in the given scenario.
+You may find below what these amounts are in EUR, what other taxes and deductions are applicable in each country and what are the TOTAL costs in the given scenario.